 Since the goal of KCS is to increase and leverage the value of the knowledge, this concept has many potential metrics:

-- Average time from request resolved to publish article (to customers, in minutes)
+- Average time from request resolved to publish an article (to the requestor audiance, in minutes)

-- Percentage of customer-consumable KCS articles visible to customers
+- Percentage of requestor-consumable KCS articles visible to customers

-- Percentage of customer success on the web (survey data)
+- Percentage of requestor success on the web (survey data)

 Cost Management Drivers:

 - Percentage of new vs. known issues being reported to the support center (assisted model) (manager's goal—focus resources on solving new problems, not known problems, drive down costs)

 - Percentage of requestors who use the web first (survey data)